Cylindrical cosmological simulations with StePS: Algorithm

 \subsection{Ewald summation in \SoneRtwo topological manifold}

-To precisely calculate the periodic forces in cylindrical \SoneRtwo topological manifold, we have to employ Ewald summation along the one periodic direction.
+To precisely calculate the periodic forces in cylindrical \SoneRtwo topological manifold, one must employ an Ewald summation along the one periodic direction.
 This problem has been explored in molecular dynamics \citep{2002MolPh.100..635G} and electrostatics \citep{2014arXiv1404.3534T, 2017JCoPh.347..341S}, where these boundary conditions are useful in describing charged particles in strings, pores or channels.
-In our case, the gravitational force between masses $m_i$ and $m_j$ separated by $\vec{r}$ is split into real- and reciprocal-space part as
+In our case, the gravitational force between masses $m_i$ and $m_j$ separated by $\vec{r}$ is split into real- and reciprocal-space parts as